Historic Jefferson College

 In 1830, the college purchased the Methodist church building that had housed the 1817 Mississippi Statehood Convention.
 The building was later destroyed in a storm.

 Jefferson College quickly became the intellectual center of the Natchez region.
 Several associations dedicated to learning met in the college rooms; around 1837, the Washington Lyceum was formed, the first such group allied with Jefferson College.
 The Washington Lyceum had standing committees dedicated to studying law, theology, philosophy, history, and the physical sciences.
 The Lyceum published a notable literary journal and examined local Native American mounds.

 Local horticulturalist Thomas Affleck hosted agricultural fairs on campus and organized the Agricultural, Horticultural, and Botanical Society of Jefferson College.
 Benjamin L. C. Wailes became its president in 1843.
 Wailes traveled the state collecting fossils, exploring Native American mounds, and studying plantations to gather and publish information on crop production.

 The Civil War forced Jefferson College to close in 1863.
 From that time until it permanently closed in 1964, Jefferson College remained a preparatory school.
 By the beginning of the twentieth century, the school had become known as Jefferson Military College.

-In 1971, Jefferson College was placed under the administrative control of the Mississippi Department of Archives and History (MDAH).
-Listed on the National Register of Historic Places, Historic Jefferson College was restored by MDAH in phases completed 1977 and 1984.
-The restoration was funded in part by the Friends of Jefferson College.
+In 1971, Jefferson College was placed under the administrative control of the Mississippi Department of Archives and History and listed on the National Register of Historic Places.